Salon Marketing Ideas - The Guide for 2020

 I found this wonderful blog, a beautiful mess created by two sisters Elsie and Emma.
 It is a women’s lifestyle company and focuses on various areas of interest, such as home decor and recipes.
 But I was intrigued by their hair tutorials section.

 They create charming photo series of hairstyles, capture stunning pictures for each stage with a brief but thorough description of how to do it.

-Gosh, I could spend hours looking through these and have serious hair envy from the beautifully set out images!
+Easy right!
+Check out some of their work right here! for some inspiration.
+Like this colourful flower braid, or this no fuss fishtail tutorial.
+I could spend hours looking through these and have serious hair envy from the beautifully set out images!

 Another great blog with some fab examples is Hair Romance.
 Again, this displays lovely images detailing step by step guides and even has a ‘what you need’ section listing the supplies used to create the look.
 What more do YOU need to get going on your own projects?

 This is the first of a number of posts I am currently working on to build a larger guide to bring to you, to help with your salon success stories.
-So stay tuned, I hope you have enjoyed this introduction to what I hope to be, the first definitive guide to salon marketing!
+So stay tuned, I hope you have enjoyed this introduction to what I hope to be, a definitive guide to salon marketing!